-In 2001, Tara Wangchuk, a native Minnesotan in her mid-fifties who’d been a Tibetan Buddhist nun for nearly 10 years, began a curious claim.1 It started quietly but gradually became louder and bolder.
-At the small talks she gave, Tara began telling attendees that despite appearing to be an American woman, she was in fact a Tibetan man.
+In 2001, a native Minnesotan in her mid-fifties began a curious claim.1 It started quietly but gradually became louder and bolder.
+Tara Wangchuk, a Tibetan Buddhist nun for nearly 10 years, began telling attendees at her small talks that despite appearing to be an American woman, she was in fact a Tibetan man.

 It isn’t surprising that in the following years, she gained critics.
 What may surprise you is that she gained some devoted followers.